A Boy and His Boat

 When does a boat’s identity truly begin to change?
 The ship of Theseus is an old philosophical quandary: how many pieces can you replace on a boat before it becomes a new vessel?
 If you save each piece that was replaced from the original and reassemble them later, which boat is now the real one?
 And, what would happen if you applied these ideas to a piece of music?

 In this span of videos we see the construction of the boat’s deck structure, crafted from New England white oak.
 This wood is represented throughout the movement by the harsh muted brass passages.
-Contrasted against the vibrant live oak of the second movement, here we get a timber that seems, oddly enough, to be followed by a theme of death.
+Contrasted against the vibrant live oak of the second movement, now we get a timber that seems, oddly enough, to be followed by a theme of death.
 We are told that the snow covered white oak at the mill is often harvested only after the trees have died naturally, that it is sometimes sourced from cemeteries, and that some of the oldest surviving white oak trees are now dying off.
 Furthermore, we learn about cancer-defying individuals who help to mill and transport the wood across the country.
 This movement ends with Leo addressing rot and weakness within structures that had otherwise appeared to be quite strong, optimistically resolving with a restoration of the ship’s original teak transom.

 IV.
 Polishing Bronze (ep.
 75-84)